 How to improve your catch and survivability rates with circle hooks

-They are used by commercial fishermen because the fish stay on the hook better, and they just plain catch more fish.
+They are used by commercial fishermen because the fish stay on the hook better and just plain catch more fish.
 By using hooks that lodge in the corner of the jaw, they solved the chafing and break-off problem.

 Differing opinions also exist as to whether knots or sleeves are best for securing the hook to the leader and whether these connections should be pinched tight to the hook or left loose to allow freedom of play.

 Most bait fishermen favor fluorocarbon or mono leaders when rigging circle hooks, but wire is thinner and slicker than mono, so it slips through the mouth and grabs hold much easier.

 When specifically going after marlin, using a bait-and-switch method works best with circle hooks.
 With rigged baits, the most effective method is the most streamlined version, with the hook bridled through the eye socket of the bait and secured to the top of the head.
 Bridling does not impede the bait’s movement and also exposes more of the surface of the hook.
 With lures, there’s too much mass around the hook with skirts, because maximum hook exposure is a key to circle-hook success.

 Divergence is the beauty of fishing with circle hooks.
 No one knows it all yet, which leaves room for everyone to take part in the process of perfecting the technique.
 It takes courage to try something new.